kaiagaoqy/kaiagaoqy/README.md

 ## 👋 Hi, I’m Qingying Gao (aka Kaia Gao)
 **I am**
-- A first year Master of Computer Science in Johns Hopkins University and focus on full-stack development and AR related projects
+- A first year Master of Computer Science in Johns Hopkins University
+- A BS of Applied Statistics and BEcon of Finance in Central University of Finance and Economics(中央财经大学)
 - A co-founder of CANVAN Robot, a K-12 robotic education makerspace

+**I also**
+- Focus on full-stack development and AR related projects
 - Worked as an busniess consultant in Ernst&Young
 <!-- - 📫 How to reach me -->